TheOdinProject/curriculum/ruby/ruby.md

 Methods also make your code much easier to read and debug, a fact that you'll appreciate when you write some horrendously complicated spaghetti code and it takes you longer to figure out what it is doing than how to debug the error message you're getting.

 Let's say you're building a game that uses an `until` loop to keep taking turns until someone has won.
 But figuring out if someone has won takes several lines of code.
-You really can't say `until ( 8 lines of code determining if anyone has one)`.
-Better to write a method called `game_over?` that does the work, then you can simply and legibly write `until game_over?` and it's obvious what your code does.
+You really can't say `until ( 8 lines of code determining if anyone has one)`  Better to write a method called `game_over?` that does the work, then you can simply and legibly write `until game_over?` and it's obvious what your code does.

-The `game_over?` method probably needs to check if the human player has won or has lost, so maybe your `game_over?` method just contains calls to two other methods, `victory?` and `loss?`.
-If you were debugging, it'd be very easy for you to go and find where the problem is if the player just can't seem to lose:
+The `game_over?` method probably needs to check if the human player has won or has lost, so maybe your `game_over?` method just contains calls to two other methods, `victory?` and `loss?`  If you were debugging, it'd be very easy for you to go and find where the problem is if the player just can't seem to lose:

     def game_over?
       victory? || loss?